GUIDE 2025

 It could even happen that an employee, who knows the details much better than people working higher up, might propose a better structure for document control numbers.

-And something like this is one of the benefits of the test phase in that you learn about what works, what doesn’t, and what changes are required that will help the system function smoothly in the long term.
+One of the benefits of the test phase is that you learn what works, what doesn’t, and what changes you need to make to help the system function smoothly in the long term.

 Implement the Document Control System

-Based on the observations and feedback received during the test phase, you can make the required changes and update the system to incorporate the changes.
+Based on the observations and feedback received during the test phase, you can make the required changes and update the system to incorporate them.

 Electronic Document Management System

-Most organizations in this day and age use electronic document management systems (EDMS).
+Most organizations today use electronic document management systems (EDMS).
 Setting up the document control system would include selecting an EDMS and then configuring it to use the document control numbers that you have developed.

 Training

-Once the systems are set up, your staff for all departments would need to know and understand the document management systems before they could use them properly.
-Your training strategy could consist of an initial training session and a few refresher sessions when required.
+Once the systems are set up, your staff across all departments need to know and understand the document management systems before they can use them.
+Your training strategy could include an initial training session and a few refresher sessions as needed.

-You can also include the essentials of your document control strategy in the respective employee handbooks that are provided to every employee.
-This would enable the employees to refer to handbooks and get the required information easily whenever they need to.
+You can also include the essentials of your document control strategy in the employee handbooks provided to every employee.
+This would enable employees to refer to handbooks and obtain the required information whenever needed.

 Review and Update the Document Control System

 Learning is an ongoing process.
-With time, new requirements will develop, and other significant changes might be required.
+With time, you’ll develop new requirements, making other significant changes necessary.
 You will need to update the document management system, including the numbering systems, when new needs and requirements arise.

 Best Practices for Document Control Numbering